1991–92 NHL season: All-Star Game

-The All-Star Game was held at The Spectrum in Philadelphia on 18 January, 1992, the home of the Philadelphia Flyers.
+The All-Star Game was held at The Spectrum in Philadelphia on 18 January 1992, the home of the Philadelphia Flyers.

 Players strike

 On April 1, 1992, the National Hockey League Players' Association (NHLPA) called the first strike action in NHL history.
 Issues between the players and league included how free agency worked, the arbitration process, playoff bonuses and pensions.
 The issue of how to share trading card revenue was considered to be one of the greatest stumbling blocks the two sides faced.
 By calling the strike so close to the end of the regular season, the players felt they had the advantage, as the majority of owners profits were realized in the playoffs.
 Playoff bonuses for players ranged from between US$3,000 for players on teams who lost in the first round, up to $25,000 for players on the Stanley Cup championship team.
 The owners, meanwhile, stood to earn $500,000 per playoff game played.

 The strike ended on April 10 after the two sides reached an agreement, retroactive to the beginning of the season, allowing the final 30 games of the regular season and the playoffs to go on.
-This pushed the Stanley Cup Finals into June for the first time.
+This pushed the Stanley Cup Final into June for the first time.

 As part of the deal, the following seasons were expanded from 80 to 84 games, and the players received a large increase in playoff bonuses and changes to free agency and arbitration.
 The two sides agreed to have each team play two games in neutral site locations, partly as a means of gauging interest in future expansion.

 The strike fundamentally altered the relationship between the league and its players.
 As a result, NHL owners replaced John Ziegler as NHL President following the season, naming Gil Stein as interim president.
-On February 1st, 1993, Gary Bettman became the first Commissioner of the NHL.
+On February 1, 1993, Gary Bettman became the first Commissioner of the NHL.
 Working towards labour peace was among the tasks handed to Bettman when the owners hired him.
 More labour disputes would however occur under Bettman's watch: 1994–95, 2004–05, and 2012–13.